patrick watson 07/24/2013 @ 8:39am

 Do you understand that this story is reporting about today's trading activity and not setting prices?
 I'm clearly confused about what or whom you are referring to.
 I would be happy to discuss this story and the information it contains.
 Informing the farmer is my job.
 And yes, I do go home feeling confident that I did my job.

-DES MOINES, Iowa (Agriculture.com)--On Tuesday, the CME Group soybean market closed double-digits…
+DES MOINES, Iowa (Agriculture.com)--After starting higher, the CME Group corn, soybean and wheat…